Jerome Fellowships

 -Two letters of recommendation

 Please request two letters of recommendation from individuals who are familiar with your work as a playwright.
-Letters must be received by the application deadline: November 17, 2022.
-You will be sending a request through the application portal below.
-You may request letters through the application system before finishing your final application, so we recommend that you click on the link below and begin your application sooner rather than later to give your recommenders time to complete their letters.
+Letters must be received by the application deadline.
 Letters of recommendation from previous applications cannot be re-used for this program.

 Questions may be addressed to Artistic Programs Manager Julia Brown at juliab@pwcenter.org.